paulheading/paulh_astro/src/markdown/src/project/building-a-portfolio-in-nextjs.md

-Build a portfolio site that is fast, engaging and showcases my abilities as a Designer/Developer.
+Build a portfolio site that is fast, engaging and showcases my abilities.

 ---

 # Building a Portfolio in Next.js

-Build a portfolio site that is fast, engaging and showcases my abilities as a Designer/Developer.
+Build a portfolio site that is fast, engaging and showcases my abilities.

 <br>